dotlang/language/doc/RFE.md

 array is a phantom type.
 `["A":1, "B":2, ...]`?
-We can generalize it to `[a:b:c:d:... e:f:g:h:... ]` all elements must have same count.
+We can generalize it to `[a:b:c:d:... e:f:g:h:... ]` all elements must have same count. which will be formed into a set of function calls.
+There is no other way than calling functions step by step to create the hashtable.
+We should design the map with iteration in mind.
+Something like a linked-list.
+So: `[a:b c:d e:f]` will become:
+`x=set(nothing, a, b)`
+`y=set(x, c, d)`
+`z=set(y, e, f)`
+`[a,b,c,d]` automatically allocates memory buffer.
+You can also use core functions to allocate and initialize the buffer.
+So what is type of `[1,2,3]`? binary or array?
+If we move array to std, it should be called `Array`. same as `Map`.
+Then it will be just like `int` and `MyInt`.
+You have to specify type.
+`let x := [1,2,3]` will create binary.
+`let x: Array[int] := [1,2,3]` will create array.
+`let x := Array[int][1,2,3]`
+As Array is no longer part of core, we cannot have a special behavior for it.
+We can just have a notation which determined type.
+`let x := Array[1,2,3]` This means the binary block should be of type `Array[T]`.
+Definitely the type should have a generic type parameter.
+What about map?
+`let x := Map[1:2, 3:4]` this means what?
+The type is specified by the available `set` methods.
+So we don't need to specify type here.
+`func set(mp: Map[K,V]|nothing, k: K, v: V) -> Map[K,V]`.
+But then again, we may have different set functions each with it's own output type. for example, a set for linked-list with two data points per element.
+`func set(mp: List[K,V]|nothing, k: K, v: V) -> List[K,V]`
+So with `[1:2, 3:4, 5:6]` both of these can be called.
+We can write: `let x := Map[1:2, 3:4, 5:6]` to denote output type we expect.
+The type of arguments for set if determined in the literal.
+So:
+1. array is removed from primitive types.
+2. binary is primitive now with support from core to initialize using a set of function calls.
+3. `[1,3,4]` is a binary literal but you can use a type prefix with one generic type argument to specialize the type: `Array[1,2,3]`.
+4. Still `array(0)` will be translated to `get(array, 0)` same for binary.
+5. `[a:b:c, d:e:f, ...]` with vairable number of arguments and variable but similar number of elements in each part, will be translated to a set of calls to `set` function.
+You can prefix this with type to specify which set function to call: `let x := Map["A":1, "B":2]` will call `x=set(nothing, "A", 1)` then `y=set(x, "B", 2)` and output of set is `Map[K,V]`.
+6. For binary literal, you can prefix with type if elements in the literal have the same type.

+Y - Enable writing things like `[1,2, str, ...]` an array of different types and compiler will automatically store them in the memory with level of access same as type.
+Obviously compiler cannot infer type of `[1,2, "A"]` so it must be specified and it will give developer ability to access inside a data.
+`let x:array[char] = [121212112]` this will create an 8 cell array populated with this integer value.
+In this way we can access internal bytes of an integer or any other data (struct, union, ...).

+Y - Should we remove type prefix from literals?
+We can always write:
+`let x:Array[int] = [1,2,3]`
+or:
+`let x:Map[string, int] = ["A":1, "B":2]`
+So if type is specified in the context (function output, function argument, binding has a type), compiler will call appropriate functions.
+If not, it will call default ones.